LhallLhall/Pseudocode-Project/pseudocode.md

 ## Describing how an elevator works.
 ### Objects
 1. Elevator
-    * when it's recieved an number form the array it dettects what floor it needs to go too then it determines whether or not to go up or down.
-When it has completed all of items in the array it stops.
+    * when the elevator receives an input number it adds the input to the queue array and determines what floor it needs to go to.
+It determines to go up or down based on the floor it currently occupies.
+When it doesn’t have any items in the queue array it stops.
 2. Door
     * opens when arrived on a floor that had a button press on the outside and inside
     * Also closes when a button has been pressed on the inside unless open door button is being pressed